gbaeke/quick-guides/helm/README.md

 sed -i '27,29d' deployment.yaml

 # replace resources: block
-# toYaml is a function that converts the internal implementation of .Values.resource to YAML
+# toYaml is a function that converts the internal implementation of .Values.resources to YAML
-# the - in the beginning removes whitespace and the previous newline to we add a newline and indent
+# the - in the beginning removes whitespace and the previous newline so we add a newline and indent
 # by 12 spaces (n in nindent does the newline)

 sed -i 's/resources:/resources:\n            {{- toYaml .Values.resources | nindent 12 }}/' deployment.yaml